kwaldenphd/sql-queries-joins/README.md

 ORDER BY [field] ASC;
 ```

-17. The `*` wildcard operator selects all the fields in a specific table.

-18. `ORDER BY` specifies a field to use in sorting the query results.

-19. `ASC` returns ascending results. `DESC` would return descending results.
+The `*` wildcard operator selects all the fields in a specific table. `ORDER BY` specifies a field to use in sorting the query results. `ASC` returns ascending results. `DESC` would return descending results.

 <blockquote>Q3: Write an SQL query to return the unique list of team names from the Team_Locations table, sorted in reverse alphabetical order.
 What data does this query return?
 Test your query using DB Browser.
 Include code + comments.</blockquote>

+We can also sort on multiple fields.

 ```SQL
 -- sample syntax that selects all values from a table and orders by two fields